Adjust picture settings on your Samsung TV

 You can't put your finger on it, but something looks slightly off with your TV's picture.
 No worries, you can adjust the picture settings so you can enjoy all your favorite shows and movies.
-You can explore special modes, adjust the picture size, and play around with settings for custom picture quality.
-For more information on specific models, please visit the Download Center.
+You can even explore special modes, adjust the picture size, and play around with settings for custom picture quality.

 Select a Picture Mode

 Whether you're watching a scary movie in the dark or a bright cartoon during the day, find the picture mode that's just right.

 Navigate to Settings, select Picture, and then select Picture Mode.
 Select a picture mode that suits your current situation.